ThomasBaruzier/android-chroot/README.md

 This script uses root capabilities to be able to run.
 Please read this ENTIRE readme to limit the risk of harming your device, or even brick it.
 I really encourage you to use this tool with care, as I almost bricked my device and wiped all my data while developing it.
 Please see [#Limitations/UNSAFE](https://github.com/ThomasBaruzier/android-chroot/blob/main/README.md#limitations) for further details.

 ## Description:
-The Android Chroot Script is a powerful tool that enables you to run a chrooted Linux distribution on your Android device.
-It provides a convenient way to access and utilize various Linux applications and tools on your Android device, enhancing its functionality and versatility.
-This script automates the process of setting up and managing the chroot environment, allowing you to make the most out of your Android device's capabilities.
+The Android Chroot Script is a bash script to conveniently run a chrooted Linux distribution on your Android device.

 ## Features:
 1. **Chroot Environment**: The script sets up a chroot environment, isolating the Linux distribution from your Android system, ensuring an independent environment for running Linux applications.